frapplecat/moonup/README.md

 https://www.w3schools.com/howto/howto_css_placeholder.asp

 * Couldn't get signup page to fit neatly on a range of mobile screens.
 I was trying to eliminate the need for much if any scrolling to the footer by using max-width queries.
 Added max-height queries to help resolve it.
-It worked but led to the form position movinga fraction and overlaying the logo slightly.
+It worked but led to the form position moving a fraction and overlaying the logo slightly.
 Add a small position change to the max-height query in question to compensate.

 * Used <em></em> tags to highlight some links within para content, noticed they weren't working on certain browsers.
 Applied em {font-style: italic;} in CSS to correct.